P4-LRU/P4-LRU/testbed/README.md

-Tips: If you want to run the experience in your environment, you need to change the port in the python script.
+Tips: If you want to run the experiment in your environment, you need to change the port in the python script.
 For example, in `./testbed/LRUIndex/set_baseline_index.py`, your switch ports are possibly different to ours:

 ```python
 # our topo: client -- port 128 -- switch -- port 144 -- server